 The Kickoff Meeting is the first phase of our system, and it sets the tone for everything else.
 Let’s explore each of the elements of the Kickoff Meeting and where your new lean mindset can make a difference.

-5 steps to lead a successful strategic advising kickoff meeting
+5 steps for successful strategic advising kickoff meeting

 It’s called a Kickoff Meeting for a reason: the name sets the tone that you really are kicking off work.
 And while you will eventually get to the work, it’s important to set aside this time at the beginning of the relationship to address some fundamentals.
 Doing so sets the stage for better quality work and excellent advising.